jayaskren/FastOpencsv/README.md

 FastOpencsv
 ===========

-A Very efficient version of Opencsv in Java
+Experiment to try improve the efficiency of OpenCsv in Java